djeada/Vtk-Examples/notes/09_custom_filters_and_algorithms.md

 The reason custom filters matter is that real projects rarely fit perfectly inside “stock” tooling.
 Built-in filters cover the common cases, but the moment a workflow needs a domain-specific metric, a bespoke feature extractor, or a new way to manipulate geometry, a custom filter turns that requirement into a reusable pipeline block instead of a one-off script.

-**Do:** treat custom filters as reusable building blocks that can live alongside VTK’s built-ins.
+**Do** treat custom filters as reusable building blocks that can live alongside VTK’s built-ins.
-**Don’t:** keep important computations outside the pipeline in ad-hoc loops that are hard to reuse, debug, or chain.
+**Don’t** keep important computations outside the pipeline in ad-hoc loops that are hard to reuse, debug, or chain.

 VTK comes with a broad range of built-in filters and classes that cover many common visualization tasks, but there may be occasions when you need more specific functionality.
 For instance, you might need to process data from specialized scientific instruments, create a custom metric for point analysis, or experiment with novel geometry-manipulation algorithms.
 In these cases, developing a custom filter allows you to: